Philosophy of Science and Research Methods (MEE125)

 Assignment

 The course requires active participation and students will have to a hand in a compulsory written assignment during the semester in order to qualify for the final exam.
-Detailed information on deadline, nature and length of the written assignment is provided both in the introductory lecture and at the beginning of the course period.
+Detailed information on deadline, nature, and length of the written assignment is provided in the introductory lecture at the beginning of the course period.
 This assignment will be evaluated according to a Pass/Fail grade.
 Failure to pass this compulsory assignment will disqualify the student from taking the final exam.

 Course teacher(s)